Pilot Licences Explained

 Integrated Flight School Checklist

-We’ve written out a checklist to help you choose the flight training organisation.
+We’ve written out a checklist to help you choose the right flight training organisation.
 Before you make your decision on which flight school to attend, we’d recommend you consider the following:

 • What is the total price?